Module code: 803G5

 Assessment modes: Coursework

-Human–computer interaction (HCI) is concerned with designing, evaluating and deploying usable, effective and enjoyable technologies in a range of contexts.
-The aim of this module is to give an introduction to the key areas, approaches and developments in the field.
-Topics include:
+Human computer interaction (HCI) is concerned with designing, evaluating and deploying usable, effective and enjoyable technologies in a range of contexts.

-- techniques for prototyping and implementing graphical user interfaces.
+- techniques for prototyping and implementing interactive products

 Module learning outcomes